sschwindt/tke-calculator/docs/index.rst

 .. tip::

-    Alternative to downloading the zip file, you may want to ``git clone`` the repository, which enables regular updating of the code (e.g., if there is an update of plot functions available).
+    Alternatively to downloading the zip file, you may want to ``git clone`` the repository, which enables regular updating of the code (e.g., if there is an update of plot functions available).
 For using git, make sure that `git bash <https://git-scm.com/downloads>`_ is installed on your computer.
 Then, open git bash, `cd <https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cd>`_ into the directory where you want to download the code and type:

     ``git clone https://github.com/sschwindt/tke-calculator.git``